Open-Transactions/protocol-docs/docs/OTContract.md

 A contract can be loaded if:

-* it has a content section that contains parsable XML
+* It has a content section that contains parsable XML.
-* it has at least one signature section that contains a parsable signature
+* It has at least one signature section that contains a parsable signature.

 ### Section parsing